 Given that this durian variant has small seeds, the amount of flesh you get from the Golden Phoenix will certainly be worth the price.
 Depending on its origin, quality, seller, and demand, the Golden Phoenix durian price can range from $22/kg to $24/kg.

 The Black Gold durian is the enhanced and more premium version of the Mao Shan Wang durian.
-This durian variant tastes bittersweet and has grey veins spread throughout the body.
-Along with its creamy and thick texture that many durian lovers favour, the bitterness is something that they can handle.
+This durian variant tastes bittersweet and has grey veins spread throughout the flesh.
+Along with its creamy and thick texture that many durian lovers adore, the intense bitterness is something that they can handle.

 Unlike the other durian variants mentioned above, the D13 durian is often differentiated by the colour of its flesh – more orange than yellow.
 With its sweet and less fibrous flesh, this durian variant is ideal for first-timers as the smell is less pungent.
 Also, it has larger seeds, making the fruit easier to eat for many.

-Meanwhile, the table below was created based on our overview to give you a better outlook of the durian prices in Singapore.
+Meanwhile, the table below has been created based on our overview to give you a better outlook of the durian price in Singapore.